javaee/jms-spec/pages/JMSContextScopeProposals.md

 ## Proposal in JMS 2.0 Early Draft (Option 1)

-The JMS 2.0 early draft (section 11.3) specified that applications may declare a field of type <tt>javax.jms.JMSContext</tt> and annotate it with the <tt>javax.inject.Inject</tt> annotation as follows:
+The JMS 2.0 early draft (section 11.3) specified that applications may declare a field of type `javax.jms.JMSContext` and annotate it with the `javax.inject.Inject` annotation as follows:

  @Inject JMSContext context;

-This would cause the container to inject a <tt>JMSContext</tt>.
+This would cause the container to inject a `JMSContext`.

 Injection would only be supported if the following three conditions were all satisfied:
 * the must be running in the Java EE web, EJB or application client containers
 * the type of application was defined as supporting injection in table EE.5-1 "Component classes supporting injection" of the Java EE specification
-* the deployed archive contained a <tt>META-INF/beans.xml</tt> descriptor to enable CDI support
+* the deployed archive contained a `META-INF/beans.xml` descriptor to enable CDI support

-The injected <tt>JMSContext</tt> would have a scope and lifecycle as follows:
+The injected `JMSContext` would have a scope and lifecycle as follows:

-*The injected <tt>JMSContext</tt> would have request scope and be automatically closed when the request ends.
+*The injected `JMSContext` would have request scope and be automatically closed when the request ends.
 * However, unlike a normal CDI request-scoped object, a separate JMSContext instance would be injected for every injection point.

 The connection factory, user, password, session mode and autoStart behaviour, where needed, could  be specified using annotations as follows: